HazyResearch/meerkat/README.md

 dp["image"][0]
 ```

-**`DataPanel` supports advanced indexing.**  Using indexing patterns similar to those of Pandas and NumPy, we can access a subset of a `DataPanel`'s rows and columns.
+**`DataPanel`s support advanced indexing.**  Using indexing patterns similar to those of Pandas and NumPy, we can access a subset of a `DataPanel`'s rows and columns.
 ```python
 from mosaic import DataPanel, AbstractColumn dp = ... # create DataPanel